ginhanlabs/comicBookapp-ang/README.md

 comicBookapp-ang
 ================
-updated - 11/02/2013
+updated - 1/11/2014
-working on this again after gaining more knowledge on angular and git
+1) using service calls for the publisherlist, titleslist
+2) added filtering .. yay.. before I did it the hard way.

+todo for
+1) add, delete books onto table
+2) update totals for collection/most collected when added/deleted books
+3) details page
+4) admin for adding new publishers/titles
+5) tbd

-personal learning project using angular, bootstrap, flot and more experimentations tbd The goal is to write an app to track comic book collection. currently it can be run to see what's been done and where it might be heading.
+personal learning project using angular, bootstrap 3, flot and more experimentations tbd The goal is to write an app to track comic book collection, hooking up to mongo.

-setup instructions:
-the vendors folder has been excluded as they are mostly plugins and shouldn't be included here so you'll need to get these and place them in the vendors folder

-as of 11/2013
-bootstrap.js
-jquery.flot.categories.js
-jquery.flot.js
-jquery-1.10.2.js
-ng-grid-2.0.5.min.js
-ng-grid-layout.js
-ui-bootstrap-0.3.0.js
-underscore.js
+so in the past few months,
+I'd like to try writing more directives, communication from controllers, etc.

 thanks.